Commissioner Baker Announces Submission of Texas Multi-Year Implementation Plan

-As part of the on-going evaluation process, Commissioner Baker in consultation with the Governor’s Office will review the public input received and will finalize the state’s MIP that will be submitted to U.S. Treasury for acceptance.
-This is the next stage as the state continues to determine what activities will be applied for funding and ultimately what will receive funding through grant contracts with the TCEQ.
+As part of the on-going evaluation process, Commissioner Baker in consultation with the Governor’s Office reviewed the 1,400 public comments received and finalized the state’s MIP.
+It was submitted on October 30, 2017 to U.S. Treasury for acceptance.
+This is the next step in the on-going competitive process to determine what projects will be applied for funding and ultimately which ones will receive funding through grant contracts with the TCEQ.

 Federal Requirements – Applicants should be acquainted with the federal terms and conditions governing RESTORE Direct Component Grants.

 Approximately $26 million for six projects were approved for Texas.
 Four of the six projects in Texas will be managed by the state, through the TCEQ.
 Those projects include: Matagorda Bay System Landscape Conservation, Bayou Greenways, Bahia Grande Coastal Corridor, and Texas Beneficial Use and Marsh Restoration.

 The projects and activities will be funded using civil penalties resulting from the 2010 Deepwater Horizon oil spill.

 Spill Impact (Bucket 3)

 The Council has adopted the final rule to implement Bucket 3 (Spill Impact) of the RESTORE Act.
-Texas efforts to develop the required State Expenditure Plan (SEP) to secure these funds from the RESTORE Council will begin in late summer of 2017.
+Texas’s initial efforts to develop the required State Expenditure Plan (SEP) to secure these funds from the RESTORE Council have begun.
 Check this site for an update on the status of those efforts which is expected to be posted around November/December 2017.

 Centers of Excellence (Bucket 5)